tipone/seqular-android/README.md

 #### It can be accessed in the "Edit timelines" menu, where you can add a new "Community" to see other server's local posts!

+### **View remote profiles**

+#### You can now see all of a profile follows and followers, by directly loading them from the profile's home instance.
+In case of a failed lookup, the app will automatically fall back to the older method.

 ### **Show posts filtered with a warning!**

 **Allows you to have filtered posts collapsed with a warning!
 As shown in the screenshots:**